Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: A New Algorithm to Compute

-Choose an embedding $\iota:\mathbb{Q}_l \rightarrow \mathbb{C}$ and use it to define $G_{\ell,\iota}^{1,Zar}(\mathbb{C})$, which is unique up to conjugacy.
-We then define $\ST(A) \subseteq \USp(2g)$ as a maximal compact subgroup of $G_{\ell,\iota}^{1,Zar} (\mathbb{C})$, unique up to conjugacy.
+Choose an embedding $\iota\colon \mathbb{Q}_{\ell} \rightarrow \mathbb{C}$ and use it to define $G_{\ell,\iota}^{1,\Zar}(\mathbb{C})$, which is unique up to conjugacy.
+We then define $\ST(A) \subseteq \USp(2g)$ as a maximal compact subgroup of $G_{\ell,\iota}^{1,\Zar} (\mathbb{C})$ (unique up to conjugacy).

-If the abelian variety has CM by a cyclotomic character, then over an appropriate cyclotomic field $K$, the Tate module of the Jacobian splits into a sum of one-dimensional characters.
-This lets us apply some facts from group theory.
-The $\ell$-adic monodromy group $G^{Zar}_{\ell}$ is equal to the Cartier dual to the group generated by these 1-dimension Galois characters of the Tate module.
-The kernel of the weight map $G^{1,Zar}_{\ell}$ is the Cartier dual of the group generated by these one-dimensional Galois characters of the Tate module modulo the cycolotomic character.
-The maximal compact subgroup $\ST(A)$ is the same as $G^{1,Zar}_{\ell}$, but with the Pontryagin dual instead of the Cartier dual.
+Over an appropriate cyclotomic field $k$, the Tate module of the Jacobian splits into a sum of one-dimensional Galois characters (see, for example, \cite[Example 1.2]{Serreladicrep}).
+This allows us to apply some results from group theory.
+The $\ell$-adic monodromy group $G_\ell^{\Zar}$ is equal to the dual of the Tate module (see \cite[Section 0]{Pink}) and so $G_\ell^{\Zar}$ is dual to the the group generated by these characters.
+By work of Serre \cite[Section 8.3.2]{SerreNXP}, $G_\ell^{1,\Zar}$ is the dual of the group generated by these characters modulo the cyclotomic character.
+By definition, the group $\ST(A)$ is a maximal compact subgroup of $G_{\ell,\iota}^{1,\Zar}(\mathbb{C})$, so $\ST^{0}(A)$ is dual to the maximal torsion-free quotient of the group generated by these characters.
+If all of the one-dimensional characters come from Jacobi sums, as is the case in Sections \ref{sec:workedexamples} and \ref{sec:highergenusex}, then the $p$-adic valuation map is a map from this group to an explicit abelian group and the kernel of this map is the torsion subgroup.

-The identity component of $\ST(A)$, which we denote by $\ST^{0}(A)$, is dual to the maximal torsion-free quotient of the group generated by these characters.
-To compute $\ST(A)$, we can find the group generated by these characters.
-To compute the $\ST^{0}(A)$ it suffices to find the maximal torsion-free quotient of the group generated by these characters.

-If all the one-dimensional characters come from Jacobi sums, then there is an explicitly computable map, the $p$-adic valuation map, from this group to an explicit abelian group.
-The kernel of the $p$-adic valuation map is the torsion subgroup.
-If all the one-dimensional characters do not come from Jacobi sums, the process follows from the general theory of Grossencharacters.